Charles Patrick Davis, MD, PhD

 - What are the symptoms of H. pylori infections?

 - How is H. pylori infection diagnosed?

 - Why treat H. pylori?

 - What is the treatment for H. pylori?

 - Who should receive treatment for H. pylori?

 - Can H. pylori infections be prevented?

 - What is the prognosis for H. pylori infections?

 - Find a local Gastroenterologist in your town

-Helicobacter pylori (H. pylori) is a bacterium that causes chronic inflammation of the inner lining of the stomach (gastritis) in humans.
-This bacterium also is considered as a common cause of ulcers worldwide; as many as 90% of people with ulcers have detectable organisms.
+- Helicobacter pylori (H. pylori) is a bacterium that causes chronic inflammation in the stomach and is a common cause of ulcers worldwide

 Viewers share their comments